How to Prevent Errors and Improve Usability

 to enforce proper input formats.
 Use dropdowns or radio buttons instead of free-text entry where possible.

-Number three: Validate data in real-time
+Number Three: Validate data in real-time

 Show errors before form submission to prevent frustration.
 Allow corrections without forcing a page reload.

-Number four: Mark required fields clearly
+Number Four: Mark required fields clearly

 Use the required